Jury Service for PA Employers and PAs

 It is possible that both a PA Employer and a PA could be called up for Jury Service.
 If your name is on the Electoral Register, there is a chance you could be called up.

-Anyone called for Jury Service will be expected to attend the Court, unless there is a good reason why they can’t.
+Anyone called for Jury Service will be expected to attend the Court, unless there is a good reason why you can’t.
 It is not a question of whether you want to serve in a Jury or not, this is a requirement for anyone selected (unless you meet one of the reasons outlined below, such as you’re over the age of 70).

 If you are a PA Employer, you may need support to attend the Court if you are called up and you might want your PA to support you with this.
 If your PA is called up, you may need to arrange replacement care and support, either from another PA if you have one, or from a agency.